Jonas-205/tiny_logger/README.md

 # Tiny Logger
-A small logging library I use in a few other projects
+A tiny logging library I use in a few other projects

 This crate offers different logging macros, that print out the messages in different colors depending on how important they are